AStan02/ComparativeAnalysisMLModels/README.md

 This is the repository for the thesis "A Comparative Analysis of Machine Learning Algorithms for the Purpose of Predicting Norwegian Air Passenger Traffic" by Aleksander Stanulov.

 "Air2009-2019_Sample.csv" is sample data from the real dataset that has 744 rows corresponding to a month of data for January 2009.
 This is not the data used for the ML models, the actual dataset contains 96185 rows spanning from 2009 to 2019.
-The actual dataset could not be shared because of it's sensitive nature.
+The actual dataset could not be shared by the request of Avinor.
 Special thanks to Avinor for the passenger data.

 The other 4 files are the .ipynb (jupyter notebook) Python code files containing the code that was used for the data cleaning, preprocessing, ML model training and evaluation.